FOSSEE/st-scripts/plotting_data/script.rst

 ..
 R11

-We shall again intialize the sequence values in the same manner as we did for L and T.
+We shall again initialize the sequence values in the same manner as we did for L and T.

 ..
 L11